Legalization

 Statement of Comparability

 Universities in India normally require a migration certificate.
-The migration certificate is a non-legally binding document which states that a student has taken IB exams in a specific session and that the IB has no objection to them joining a college or university in India, or appear for examination of any board.
+A migration certificate is a non-legally binding document that states a student has taken IB exams in a specific session and that the IB has no objection to the student joining any college or university in India or appearing for an examination of any board.

-For more information please read our FAQs about the IB in India pdf and our India recognition guidance. pdf
+For more information, please read FAQs about the IB in India and our India recognition guidance.
+You also can visit the Recognition Statements Database.

 What do I do if the country for which I need to submit a legalization request does not appear on IBIS?

-Please email legalization@ibo.org with your request, indicating the candidate details, the country of legalization and which results documents need legalizing.
+Please email [email protected] with your request and include the candidate’s details, the country of legalization and the results documents that need legalizing.

 What should I do if my students request legalization for several countries?

-Contact legalization@ibo.org for advice providing as much information as possible.
+Please contact [email protected] for advice and provide as much information as possible.

 Check to see if there has been a legalization request for the candidate(s).
 The legalization process will take more time to process than the production of the non-legalized certificates.
 Any legalized results documents will be sent separately.

-If there are no legalization requests, please contact support@ibo.org to enquire.
+If there are no legalization requests, please contact [email protected].

-How do I request a new legalized Diploma certificate and/or a new legalized Diploma results document if I have lost my original(s)?
+How do I request new legalized documents if I have lost my original(s)?

-In the order form, please indicate that you also require the results certificate to be legalized.
-A separate fee is charged for this service.
+You will be charged for two services: replacement and legalization.
+Fees can be found on rrs.ibo.org.
+On the order form, please indicate that you also require the results certificate to be legalized.